compasscreative/Magick/README.md

 Magick
 ======

+## What it is

+An ultra lightweight ImageMagick wrapper for PHP offering some of the more common uses of the `convert` command, like cropping and resizing.

 ## Setup

 Most web hosts make the primary ImageMagick command `convert` callable as is.
 However, if this is different in your environment, simply include the full path in your constructor.
 For example: